Australian cricket team in England in 1938

-The 1938 Ashes series between Australia and England was drawn.
+The five-Test 1938 Ashes series between Australia and England was drawn.
 England and Australia won a Test each, with two of the other Tests drawn and the third game of the series, scheduled for Manchester, abandoned without a ball being bowled, only the second instance of this in more than 60 years of Test cricket.
 The Australians retained The Ashes.

-In all 30 first-class matches were played, and the Australian team won 15 of them losing only to England and H. D. G. Leveson-Gower's XI.
+In all, 30 first-class matches were played, and the Australian team won 15 of them losing only to England and H. D. G. Leveson-Gower's XI.
 There were also six minor games, the Australians winning five of them.